plone/training/docs/mastering-plone/case.md

 If you have ever organized a conference you will find that this story is pretty rough.
 Like in many real projects new requirements will come up during the development of the project.

-Here are some specific features-requirements that will come up:
+Here are some specific feature requirements that will come up:

 - Talks should be assignable to rooms
-- Available values for audience, type of talk and rooms be managed by a admin
+- Available values for audience, type of talk and rooms should be changable by a site administrator
 - Talks should have a time and date to display them in a calendar
-- We want a calendar-view that shows the talks in a timetable with rooms as columns
+- We want a calendar view that shows the talks in a time table with rooms as columns
 - Talks should be able to have multiple speakers (e.g. for panel discussions)
-- We want to be able to easily submit Lightning Talks
+- We want to be able to easily submit lightning talks

 We will see how you can adapt and extend the project to meet these changing requirements.